bsc-pm/dlb/doc/user_guide/source/how_to_run_talp.rst

     enddo

-For every defined monitoring region, including the implicit global region name "MPI Execution", TALP will print or write a summary at the end of the execution.
+For every defined monitoring region, including the implicit global region named "MPI Execution", TALP will print or write a summary at the end of the execution.

 Inspecting monitoring regions within the source code